project-sunbird/project-sunbird.github.io/pages/developer-docs/upgrading.md

 ## Restore Postgres

-Use the following steps to restore the Postgres database:
+To restore Postgres database, follow these steps:

 1.Copy the backup file from  **/tmp/postgresql-backup/<backup_file>**